-From To Maximum time allowed a)Branch Controlling Offices/LBC/District Co-ordinator 10 days from the close of the quarter b)Controlling Office and District Co-ordinator Regional/Zonal Office/LBO 20 days from the close of the quarter c)Regional/Zonal Office SLBC Convenor/Head Office/RPCD R.O.
-30 days from the close of the quarter d)Head Offices of Banks RPCD, RBI, Central Office 45 days from the close of the quarter
+From To Maximum time allowed

+- a) Branch Controlling Offices/LBC/District Co-ordinator 7 days from the close of the month - b) Controlling Office and District Co-ordinator Regional/Zonal Office/LBO 15 days from the close of the month willer the data is related.

+- c) Regional/Zonal Office SLBC Convenor/Head Office/RPCD R.O.
+20 days from the close of the quarter - d) Head Offices of Banks RPCD, Reserve Bank, Central Office by the end of the next month to which the data is related.